 I am presently working on a new project entitled 'Sugar Slaves and Sustenance: Liverpool and the West Indies to 1807' which seeks to explore the commercial relationships between Liverpool and the Caribbean from its earliest days.
-I am Alexander O. Vietor Memorial Fellow at the John Carter Brown Library March to May 2014 in order to conduct research on this project.
+I was Alexander O. Vietor Memorial Fellow at the John Carter Brown Library March to May 2014 in order to conduct research on this project.

 In 2012 I published my second monograph entitled 'Merely for Money'?
 Business Culture in the British Atlantic, 1750-1815, with Liverpool University Press.
 This research started with an ESRC award for 2004-5 entitled Business Culture and Community: Liverpool in the 18th Century British Atlantic.
 This is an inter-disciplinary study into business culture during this period, but which takes an Atlantic perspective.
 Using a variety of primary sources, it adopts social-science theory to investigate the concepts of risk, trust, reputation, obligation and networks within the eighteenth-century trading community.
 I was Caird North American Research Fellow 2006, granted by the National Maritime Museum (UK) and the John Carter Brown Library (Rhode Island, USA) which contributed to this study.

 In 2009 I was co-holder of an English Heritage £10,000 grant along with Susanne Seymour of the School of Geography, University of Nottingham.
 The project is entitled "The Slavery Connections of English Heritage Properties".
 This forms part of English Heritage's scheme to conduct research into various case studies of properties with slavery connections in their care.
 A publication from their conference on this research is due for publication in 2012.